Lanka votes for new president amid multiple poll-related incidents

 The Chief Observer of the EU Election Observer Mission (EOM) Marisa Matias told reporters that it will gather information from their observers around the country and present its findings on Monday.
 The EU has a long history of accompanying the electoral process in Sri Lanka and has deployed EOMs on five previous occasions, the last in 2015.

 Premadasa senior was considered as the "man of the poor".
-The Rajapaska senior’s legacy of ending the Tamil separatist war has made him the darling of the Sinhala Buddhist majority.
+The Rajapaksa senior's legacy of ending the Tamil separatist war has made him the darling of the Sinhala Buddhist majority.

-His younger brother Gotabhaya was his top defence ministry official who supervised the military operations against the LTTE.
+His younger brother Gotabhaya was his top defense ministry official who supervised the military operations against the LTTE.
 While doing so he acquired the reputation of a ruthlessly efficient administrator.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)